AirshipCMS/Docs/02-Quickstart-Guide.md

 Links:
 - install.airshipcms.io

-## 4. Create a local directory for your project.
+## 3. Create a local directory for your project.
 Create a new empty directory for your project.
 ```
 mkdir ~/MyFirstAirshipSite
 ```
-If you use an SCM like Git (you should be!), then you can initialize this directory as a versioned project.
+If you use an SCM like Git, then you can initialize this directory as a versioned project.

-## 5. `airship login`to access your project content.
+## 4. `airship login`to access your project content.
 Navigate to your project directory:
 ```
 cd ~/MyFirstAirshipSite
 ```
-Inside your project directory, run this command (replace "subdomain" with your actual subdomain):
+Inside your project directory, run this command (_replace "subdomain" with your actual subdomain_):
 ```
 airship login subdomain
 ```
-A browser window will pop up prompting you to login through Auth0 (our authentication provider).
+A browser window will pop up prompting you to login.
 Once you log in successfully, you can close the browser window.

-## 6. `airship land` to retrieve files.
+## 5. `airship land` to retrieve files.
 Inside of the `~/MyFirstAirshipSite directory`, run this command to download the base set of files that were generated when you set layouts and templates for your pages and collections:
 ```
 airship land